fengweijp/anywhichway/README.md

 The internals of AnyWhichWay are based on asychronous generators to ensure non-blocking return of results as fast as possible.
-For example, the join command above yields one pair at a time rather than assembling all possible pairs before returning like one must do with a SQL store or even with many No-SQL databases that don't support streaming result sets.
+For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one must do with an SQL store or even with many No-SQL databases that don't support streaming result sets.

 # Installation